zhuowei/commercialization-public/manufacture/mobile/manufacturing-mode-phone-call-testing-apis.md

 # Manufacturing Mode Phone Call Testing APIs

-\[Some information relates to pre-released product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

 These APIs are used by phone manufacturers to test phone call functionality while the device is booted into Manufacturing Mode.

 ## <span id="in_this_section"></span>In this section